Epsilon Theorems in Intermediate Logics: Herbrand's Theorem and the Second Epsilon-Theorem

-Infinite-valued first-order G\"odel logic~$\G_\Real$ is an intermediate prediate logic which proves $\CD$ but not $\Aout$ or $\Eout$, and in it the first \et-theorem does not hold.
-The logics of linear Kripke frames with $m$ worlds (and varying domains) are $\ql{\LC_m}$. $\etl{\LC_m}$ has the first \et-theorem, but does not prove~$\CD$.
-However, finite-valued first-order G\"odel logics $\G_m$ do prove $\CD$, $\Eout$, and $\Aout$, and so also have the second \et-theorem.
+Infinite-valued first-order G\"odel logic~$\G_\Real = \ql{\LC} + \CD$ is an intermediate prediate logic which proves~$\CD$ but not~$\Aout$ or~$\Eout$, and the extended first \et-theorem does not hold for~$\etl\LC$.
+The logics of linear Kripke frames with $m$~worlds (and varying domains) are~$\ql{\LC_m}$.
+But $\ql{\LC_m}$ does not prove~$\CD$, so it also does not have the second \et-theorem: